saksham021012/promtopia/README.md

 # Promtopia 🧠✨

 Promtopia is a **smart AI prompt–sharing application** built with **Next.js** and **Tailwind CSS**.
-Think of it like a blog app — but instead of blog posts, users create and share **AI prompts**.
+Think of it like a blog app, but instead of blog posts, users create and share **AI prompts**.
 Other users can browse, copy, and use these prompts for their own AI experiments.

 ---